NagiEight/closure_gacha_machine/cgm-backend/README.md

 # Notes

-- All image endpoints return PNG files.
+- All image endpoints return URLs to png files.
 - Banner pagination starts at page `1`.
 - Requests for non-existent banners or operators return a `404` response.
 - Responses are served directly from the application's database manager (`Database.Manager`).